HR Administration

 If your organization wants to qualify for tax credits but doesn’t want to deal with the hassle, find a payroll system that does all of the work for you.

-Workforce.com’s hiring and onboarding includes an easy-to-use WOTC form that applicants can fill out.
-As part of their onboarding flow, all employees need to do is check a few boxes to determine their eligibility.
+Workforce.com features an easy-to-use WOTC screening service that allows new job applicants to check a few boxes to determine their eligibility.
 Using this information, Workforce.com fills out both forms 9061 and 8850 for you and sends them to your SWA for approval.
 Once approved, you can track all wages and hours worked through Workforce.com’s Time & Attendance system.
 At the end of each pay cycle, these hours are automatically reported for your organization so that you’ll receive the tax credit at the end of the year.

 To learn more about claiming WOTC through Workforce.com, please reach out.
 We’d be happy to talk!